 What is devastating about the accident is how it happened.
 Reeve was a consummate professional in everything he did.
 He put in the time.
 He knew his horse.
 He followed the rules.
 Why did it all go wrong?

-The fall knocked the ever-living wind out of me.
+The fall knocked the ever-living life out of me.
 I sustained a nasty scrape.
 The scar remains to this day.
-It’s on my lower back, moon-shaped, the size of a penny, a small memento letting me know that even in the calmest of moments, disaster can spring forth…
+It’s on the small of my back, moon-shaped, the size of a penny, a memento letting me know that even in the calmest of moments, disaster can spring forth…

-As I walked up the 10th fairway, I saw my golf ball on the cart path.
-I didn’t have a feasible shot so I reached down, but instead of grabbing the ball, I placed my hand on the path.
+As I walked up the 10th fairway, I found my golf ball on the cart path.
+I didn’t have a feasible shot so I reached down, but instead of grabbing the ball, I placed my hand on the asphalt.

 It had been two months since a bike accident sent me to the emergency room.
 After talking to the park police and probing my memory, I have a slight idea what may have happened.